 It is important to know the wall construction, as this will determine the most suitable type of sealing system for your premises.
 Dock shelters are most suitable mainly where walls have not been designed to handle the high compression forces of traditional seals.

-You need to take into consideration the grade of approach (it might be level, declined or inclined).
+You need to take into consideration the grade of the approach (it might be level, declined, or inclined).
 When necessary, seals can be tapered to ensure parallel compression along the entire face of the side pads, allowing it to create an effective seal.

 2. Overhead Door Dimensions

-The size of the door opening determines the best sealing system.
+The size of the dock door opening determines the best sealing system.

 3. Dock Bumper Projection